tendai22/dpans94_ja/app.md

 ### E.3.1 Big endian vs. little endian

 The constituent bits of a number in memory are kept in different orders on different machines.
 Some  machines place the most-significant part of a number at an address in memory with less-significant parts  following it at higher addresses.
 Other machines do the opposite — the least-significant part is stored at the  lowest address.
-For example, the following code for a 16-bit 8086 “little endian” Forth would produce the  answer 34 (hex):
+For example, the following code for a 16-bit 8086 "little endian" Forth would produce the  answer 34 (hex):

     VARIABLE FOO HEX 1234 FOO !
 FOO C@

-The same code on a 16-bit 68000 “big endian” Forth would produce the answer 12 (hex).
+The same code on a 16-bit 68000 "big endian" Forth would produce the answer 12 (hex).
 A portable  program cannot exploit the representation of a number in memory.

 A related issue is the representation of cell pairs and double-cell numbers in memory.
 When a cell pair is  moved from the stack to memory with 2!, the cell that was on top of the stack is placed at the lower  memory address.
 It is useful and reasonable to manipulate the individual cells when they are in memory.